Free Energy Node Embedding via Generalized Skip-gram with Negative Sampling: Experiments

 \begin{itemize} \item \textbf{node2vec}~\cite{node2vec}.
 We set the number of walks per node to $10$, the walk length to $80$, the window size to $10$, the number of negative samples to $1$, and the optimization is run for a single epoch.
 We obtain the best in-out and return parameters via a grid search over the set $\{0.25, 0.5, 1, 2, 4\}$. \item \textbf{DeepWalk}~\cite{deepwalk}.
 We adopt NS instead of hierarchical softmax, thus, DeepWalk can be viewed as a special case of node2vec when both of the in-out and return parameters are set to $1$. \item \textbf{GraRep}~\cite{grarep}.
 We set the maximum transition step to $4$ and set the log shifted factor to $1$ divided by the graph size. \item \textbf{HOPE}~\cite{hope}.
 We adopt Katz as the similarity matrix and set the decay parameter to $0.95$ divided by the spectral radius of $\mathbf{A}$.
 For consistency with the other methods, we adopt the source embedding vectors as the final node embeddings and ignore the target embedding vectors. \item \textbf{NetMF}~\cite{netmf}.
 Recall here the similarity matrix implicitly factorized in DeepWalk as derived in \cite{netmf}

 where $\mathrm{vol}_{\mathcal{G}}\!=\!\sum_{1\leq i,j\leq n}A_{ij}$ is the volume of the graph $\mathcal{G}$, $T$ is the context window size, and $b$ is the number of negative samples in the skip-gram.
 This method applies the truncated SVD to the matrix obtained by setting the negative entries of \eqref{E:dw} to zero.
-We set $T=10$, $b=1$, and the number of top eigenpairs $h$ to $256$ [cf. Algorithm $4$ in \cite{netmf}]. \end{itemize}
+We set $T=10$, $b=1$, and the number of top eigenpairs $h$ to $256$ [cf. Algorithm $4$ in \cite{netmf}]. \item \textbf{InfiniteWalk}~\cite{chanpuriya2020infinitewalk}.
+We set window size to $10$. \item \textbf{AROPE}~\cite{AROPE}.
+This method considers similarity matrices in the form of polynomials of the adjacency matrix, namely $\mathbf{S}=\sum_{i=1}^q w_i\mathbf{A}^i$.
+We adopt one of the default setting where $q=3$ and $w_1=1, w_2=0.1, w_3=0.01$. \item \textbf{ProNE}~\cite{prone}.
+We set the term number of the Chebyshev expansion to $10$, $\mu=0.2$ and $\theta=0.5$. \item \textbf{NRP}~\cite{yang2020homogeneous}.
+We set the number of iterations for personalized PageRank approximation to $20$, the number of iterations for learning weights to $10$, and the random walk decay factor to $0.15$.
+Following Section 5.4 in~\cite{yang2020homogeneous}, for each node, we normalize its forward and backward vectors (of length $d/2$ respectively) and then concatenate them as the final embedding. \end{itemize}